 New EU Regulations

-From 31/12/2020, the new European regulation (EU IR 2019/947) concerning drones will enter into force, also in Belgium.
-This regulation provides a totally new framework which replaces EU-wide all national legislation as we used to know before.
-Just keep on reading if you want to know more on what that will meant to you.
+Since January 2021, the new European regulation (EU IR 2019/947) concerning drones entered into force, also in Belgium.
+This regulation provided a totally new framework which replaced EU-wide all national legislation as we used to know before.

 A flight is and will always remain a flight of course but under the new EU rules flights are categorized in three very distinct categories: Open, Specific or Certified.
 Before take-off, you’ll have to figure out what it is you want to do and what drone you plan on using so you can figure out which flight category applies to your flight.
 Depending on that, things might look quite different and both the operator as well as the pilot will need to comply to a totally different set of do’s-and-don’ts.
 Flights in the Open category are for example always limited to maximum height of 120m.